myparcelnl/sdk/README.md

     ->addConsignment($consignment)
 ```
 ### User-agent
-To give us insight into which cms system you make a connection, you should send an User-Agent.
-If you are using a known CMS system it's required.
+To give us insight into which CMS system you make a connection from, you should send a User-Agent.
+If you're using a known CMS system it's required.
 You must send the name of the CMS system followed by a version number.
-Version is not required.
+A version is not required.
 ```
     ->setUserAgent('name_of_cms', '1.0')
 ```